launchbynttdata/tf-azurerm-module_reference-kubernetes_cluster/resources/azure-ad-integration/README.md

       ]
     }
   ```
-### Kubernetes RBAC
+### Kubernetes RBAC (our preferred method)

 - Kubernetes RBAC is enabled by default during AKS cluster creation. `rbac_aad_azure_rbac_enabled = false` will disable Azure RBAC.
 - Kubernetes RBAC can be configured using `kubectl` commands
+- This is our preferred method of RBAC as the other method requires the Azure AD to be in the same tenant as the AKS, which may not be the case always.

+Examples of RBAC roles and bindings can be found as shown below
+- Read only access to the cluster [read-only-role](./read-only-role.yaml)
+- Complete access to a specific namespace [dev1-user-role](./dev1-user-role.yaml)

 ### Local accounts

 When you deploy an AKS cluster, local accounts are enabled by default.
-Even when you enable RBAC or Microsoft Entra integration, `--admin` access still exists as a non-auditable backdoor option.
+Even when you enable RBAC or Microsoft Entra integration,
+`--admin` access still exists as a non-auditable backdoor option.

 If `local_account_disabled` is set to `true`, then the `kube_admin_config_raw` output will not be available.